 Anzac poppy

 The red poppy has become a symbol of war remembrance the world over.
-People in many countries wear the poppy to remember those who died in war or are serving in the armed forces.
-In many countries, the poppy is worn on Armistice Day (11 November), but in New Zealand it is most commonly seen on Anzac Day, 25 April.
+People in many countries wear the poppy to remember those who died in war or who still serve.
+In many countries, the poppy is worn around Armistice Day (11 November), but in New Zealand it is most commonly seen around Anzac Day, 25 April.

 In Flanders fields

-The red or Flanders poppy has been linked with battlefield deaths since the Great War (1914–18).
-It was one of the first plants to grow and bloom on battlefields in the Belgian region of Flanders.
-The connection was made most famously by a Canadian medical officer, Lieutenant-Colonel John McCrae, in his poem, ‘In Flanders fields’.
+The red or Flanders poppy has been linked with battlefield deaths since the time of the Great War (1914–18).
+The plant was one of the first to grow and bloom in the mud and soil of Flanders.
+The connection was made, most famously, by Lieutenant Colonel John McCrae in his poem 'In Flanders fields'.

 In Flanders fields the poppies blow